-3.3.7 Temperatures on the Exposed Side of the Floor Assembly
+3.3.8 Temperatures on the Exposed Side of the Floor Assembly

-The location of each grouping of thermocouples is identified by the Section label (A, B, C, D, E and AB) and the truss space shown on Figure 15 and Figure 16.
+The location of each grouping of thermocouples is identified by the Section label (A, B, C, D, E and CD) and the truss space shown on Figure 15 and Figure 16.
 For example, C-1 is the group of thermocouples located along Section C in Truss Cavity 1.

-For the thermocouple groupings within the truss cavities with seven thermocouples at each section, the individual thermocouples are identified as follows: bottom of north truss (Bot WT North (1)), mid-height of north truss (Mid WT North (2)), between the north truss and the subfloor (SF/WT North (3), on the subfloor mid-distance between the two trusses (SF/Cav (4)), between the south truss and the subfloor (SF/WT South (5), mid-height of south truss (Mid WT South (6)) and bottom of south truss (Bot WT south (7)).
-For Section A, there are cavities that have only five thermocouple since the locations do not allow for Mid WT North (2) and Mid WT South (6).
+For the thermocouple groupings within the truss cavities with seven thermocouples at each section, the individual thermocouples are identified as follows: bottom of north truss (Bot MWT North (1)), mid-height of north truss (Mid MWT North (2)), between the north truss and the subfloor (SF/MWT North (3), on the subfloor mid-distance between the two trusses (SF/Cav (4)), between the south truss and the subfloor (SF/MWT South (5), mid-height of south truss (Mid MWT South (6)) and bottom of south truss (Bot MWT south (7)).

-The temperatures on the exposed side of the floor assembly were measured at a number of locations distributed in such a way as to learn, as much as possible, the effect of the fire on the floor assembly.
-As shown in Figure 15 and Figure 16 (Location of Thermocouples), in the locations at Sections B, C, E and AB, seven thermocouples were installed: 2 at the bottom of two adjacent trusses, 2 in the cavity at mid-height of the two trusses, 2 between the subfloor and the two trusses, and 1 in the cavity at the subfloor at mid-distance between the 2 trusses.
-Section A, five thermocouples were installed: 2 at the subfloor at mid-distance between the subfloor at mid-distance between the 2 trusses.
-Section A, five thermocouples were installed: 2 at the subfloor at mid-distance between the subfloor at mid-distance between the 2 trusses.
+The temperatures on the exposed side of the floor assembly were measured at a number of locations distributed in such a way as to learn, as much as possible, the effect of the fire on the floor assemblies.
+As shown in Figure 15 and Figure 16 (Location of Thermocouples), in the locations at Sections A, B, C, E and CD, seven thermocouples were installed: 2 at the bottom of two adjacent trusses, 2 in the cavity at mid-height of the two trusses, 2 between the subfloor and the two trusses, and 1 in the cavity at the subfloor at mid-distance between the 2 trusses.
 Section D had only 1 thermocouple in the cavity at the subfloor at mid-distance between the 2 trusses.